 The Granite State Paid Family Leave Plan

 The 2022-2023 state budget included the Granite State Paid Family Leave Plan.
-This brand new statewide plan will be based on a pool of all state employees, with an opt-in option for the public.
-The program will provide 60% of wages for 6 weeks.
-Small employers and individuals will be able to opt-in for a capped cost of $5 per week.
-Large employers who choose to participate will have as-yet unknown premium costs; they will be able to choose whether to cover these premiums or share the cost with employees.
-Employers who cover their employees' premium costs will be eligible for business tax credits.
+This brand new statewide plan is based on a pool of all state employees, with an opt-in option for the public.
+The program provides 60% of wages for 6 weeks.
+Small employers and individuals are able to opt-in for a capped cost of $5 per week.
+Large employers who choose to participate have premium costs; they are able to choose whether to cover these premiums or share the cost with employees.
+Employers who cover their employees' premium costs are eligible for business tax credits.

 Prior to this program, New Hampshire Democrats championed a statewide family and medical leave program based on a 0.5% payroll tax.
 While the proposal originally had bipartisan support, Gov. Sununu ultimately vetoed the bill, saying it created an income tax.

 What do you think?
-How should New Hampshire institute paid family and medical leave?
-Or, should individual business owners continue to decide for themselves whether to offer such a perk?
-Let your legislator know what you think by sending them an email, giving them a call, or writing a letter.
+Let your legislator know where you stand by sending them an email, giving them a call, or writing a letter.

 “NH should create a paid family and medical leave insurance plan.”